 Where Does All The Data Go?

 Has your employment information been collected by Equifax and “verified” to a third-party credit?
 Maybe.
 In order to find out, you’ll need to investigate.

-To request a free Employment Data Report, which you’re entitled to receive once a year, you can fill out a form at the Work Number website, or make a request by mail, or through a toll-free phone number.
-Equifax says the report contains information about all lenders, credit agencies, and other verifiers that have attempted to pull your data or that have received it.
+To request a free Employment Data Report, you can fill out a form at the Work Number website, or make a request by mail or through a toll-free phone number.
+Equifax says the report, which you’re entitled to receive once a year, contains information about all lenders, credit agencies, and other verifiers that have attempted to pull your data or that have received it.

 The company also provides a way for consumers to, at any time, dispute an item on his or her credit file by phone, by mail or online—assuming that the consumer notices an error to begin with.
 It’s not clear how widespread such errors are, but a nationwide study by the Federal Trade Commission in 2012 confirmed errors on at least 20 percent of the consumer credit reports it chose at random.
 In 2015, Equifax and the other two giant credit reporting firms, Experian and Transunion, signed a $6 million settlement with 30 states promising to do a better job investigating and resolving consumer complains.

 Consumers should also be aware that the Equifax Work Number specialty report is not the same as Equifax’s free annual credit report, which is available at AnnualCreditReport.com.
 Others may also have your employment data: The Consumer Financial Protection Bureau estimates there are at least 400 other specialty consumer reporting agencies operating in America, with dozens focused on employment screening.

 Despite its privacy-probation status, Facebook, Inc. shouldn’t fear additional punishment from the FTC for sending its employees’ data to Equifax.
 As it turns out, the FTC itself is an Equifax client and regularly sends wage and work information about its attorneys and staff members to the Work Number database too.